Acceleration Enveloping: Opening the Envelope on Bearing Vibration

-A sophisticated signal processing technique can help to pinpoint bearing failure at an early stage.
+A sophisticated signal processing technique, called acceleration enveloping, can help to pinpoint bearing failure at an early stage.
 Chris Hansford, Managing Director at Hansford Sensors, explains.

 Experienced operators can often tell if a machine is not working properly, on the basis that is does not ‘sound right’.
 The same principle can be applied – using modern electronics – to identify the exact cause of the problem.

 Sensitive accelerometers can detect and analyse the vibrations from industrial equipment, highlighting problems such as misalignment or bearing imbalance.
 The technique is known as vibration analysis.
 It can identify bearing failure in the very early stages, when there is a microscopic defect on the raceway, for example.
 The problem is that the identifying signal is usually drowned out in all the other noise emanating from the machine.